 Emily Everett is the Managing Editor of The Common.
 She studied literature, language, and music at Smith College and University College London.
 She received her MA from Queen Mary University of London, and studied creative writing at Birkbeck University of London.
-Her work has appeared recently in The Tishman Review, and online for Take Magazine.
+Her work has appeared recently in The Tishman Review, and online for Tin House and Take Magazine.

 Top photo by Flickr Creative Commons user Scott Schiller; second photo by author.